actions/delete-package-versions/README.md

   # Can be a single package version id, or a comma separated list of package version ids.
   # Defaults to an empty string.
   package-version-ids:

+  # Regular expression string matching package version names to never delete.
+  # This has no effect when explicitly specifying package version ids using package-version-ids.
+  # As a result of the match, less than num-old-versions-to-delete may be deleted.
+  # Defaults to allowing all packages.
+  ignored-version-names:

   # Owner of the repo hosting the package.
   # Defaults to the owner of the repo executing the workflow.
   # Required if deleting a version from a package hosted in a different repo than the one executing the workflow.